-- Your peak flow readings are lower than normal.
+- Peak flow readings are lower than normal.

-- You need a reliever inhaler more often than usual.
+- A reliever inhaler is needed more often than usual.

 - See a doctor urgently if you develop severe symptoms that are not eased by a reliever inhaler.
-In particular, if you have difficulty talking due to shortness of breath.
-You may need emergency treatment with high-dose reliever medicine and other treatments, sometimes in hospital.
+In particular, if having difficulty talking due to shortness of breath.
+This may need emergency treatment with high-dose reliever medicine and other treatments, sometimes in hospital.
 A severe asthma attack can be life-threatening.
 In this case, call for an ambulance.

-- You should have an influenza immunisation every autumn (the flu jab) if you need continuous or repeated use of high-dose inhaled steroids and/or take steroid tablets and/or have had an episode of asthma which needed hospital admission.
+- Have an influenza immunisation every autumn (the flu jab) if need continuous or repeated use of high-dose inhaled steroids and/or take steroid tablets and/or have had an episode of asthma which needed hospital admission.